Brooks Levitate 2 Shoe Review

 Brooks Levitate 2 Ride:

 The Brooks Levitate 2 is one of the heaviest shoes out there.
-I’m not sure, why so many bloggers continue to talk about how “light the shoe is” but the fact of the shoe is it’s heavy.
+I’m not sure why so many bloggers continue to talk about how “light the shoe is” but the fact of the Brooks Levitate 2 is it’s heavy.
 The women’s size 8 weighs 9.7 compared ounces compared to the Brooks Ghost of 8.4.

-Other than that, I found the shoe to be responsive as advertised but I did feel like I had a Sherman tank underneath my foot.
+Other than that, I found the Brooks Levitate 2 to be responsive as advertised but I did feel like I had a Sherman tank underneath my foot.

 Shoes in my Rotation: